adamfowleruk/mljs/planning.md

     - DONE make obvious that context name is a link
     - DONE BUG buttons for add/remove contexts not lined up - use float:left on select/spans
     - DONE BUG adding new context causes all context click and remove actions to fail
-   - TEST Enable all widgets for Workplace
+   - DONE Enable all widgets for Workplace
     - DONE searchbar
     - DONE searchselect
     - DONE searchfacets